Leonhard Schiemer: Martyrdom

-In January 1528 Leonhard Schiemer began looking for a way to escape, but failed.
+In January 1528, Leonhard Schiemer began looking for a way to escape, but failed.
 He was arrested again and subsequently handed over to the executioner.
 After extensive torture he was ultimately beheaded on 14 January 1528 in Rattenberg.
 Schiemer's martyrdom was not the only in Rattenberg.
 Between 1528 and 1540 the Roman Catholic authorities ordered the execution of another 70 Anabaptist men and women who testified to their religious beliefs with their blood.

 Significance

 Leonhard Schiemer is counted — in spite of his short career — as the most important representative of the Anabaptists associated with Hans Hut.

-In spite of his intellectual relationship with Hut, Schiemer remained an independent thinker.
+Despite his intellectual relationship with Hut, Schiemer remained an independent thinker.
 He deemphasized the apocalyptic teachings of Hut, promoting the ideal community, which is prepared for suffering and sacrifice in this world and consciously renounces the use of power and force.
 His ideas can be found in avant-garde and modern pacifist movements.